Fans Believe Damson Idris and Lori Harvey Have Split After Images Are Removed From IG

+Damson Idris and Lori Harvey have confirmed their relationship is over.
+In a joint statement to The Hollywood Reporter, the two state they are “remaining friends” and share respect for each other.

+“We are at a point in our lives where our individual paths require our full attention and dedication,” the statement reads.
+“We part ways, remaining friends with nothing but love and respect for each other and the time we shared together.”

-Is the Lori Harvey and Damson Idris relationship over?
-Fans are speculating the romance is done after the two have removed images of each other across their respective Instagram pages.
+Fans began questioning whether the Lori Harvey and Damson Idris relationship was over earlier this week.
+The murmurs came after the two removed images of each other across their respective Instagram pages.

 Cousins!
 Y’all didn’t hear it from us BUT word on the streets is that Lori Harvey and Damson Idris may have gone their separate ways.
 Social media users have noticed that the two recently unfollowed one another and deleted pictures together from their Instagram feed.— NOIR ONLINE (@noironlineorg_) November 5, 2023